ucdavisdatalab/workshop_research_computing/chapters/installing-software/a_configuring-the-shell.md

 (aliases)=
 ### Aliases

-While learning about Micromamba, did you ever feel like typing out `micromamba` for every command was a little bit tedious?
+While learning about Pixi, did you ever feel like typing out `pixi run` to run a command was a little bit tedious?
 One way you can customize the shell is by creating **aliases** for commands that are long or hard to remember.
-Let's create an alias `mm` for the `micromamba` command, so that you can just type `mm` instead of typing `micromamba`.
+Let's create an alias `pxr` for the `pixi run` command, so that you can just type `pxr` instead of typing `pixi run`.

 The command to create an alias is `alias`, followed by a space, the name of the alias, an equals sign, and then the aliased command in quotes.